pgolo/pilsner/README.md

 ```

 - In both cases, the program will look for the following files:
-  - `path/to/model_name.attributes`: database with attributes (fields from the dictionary that are not synonyms);
+  - `path/to/model_name.attributes`: database with attributes (fields from the
+  dictionary that are not synonyms) - if not found, `Model` instance will work
+  as if it is initialized with `simple=True` parameter, meaning no attributes
+  other than primary IDs could be processed;
   - `path/to/model_name.keywords`: keywords used for disambiguation;
   - `path/to/model_name.normalizers`: string normalization units;
   - `path/to/model_name.<N>.dictionary`: tries with synonyms (`<N>` being